-How to stay sane when you work hybrid has become a big question to many people lately.
+How to stay sane when you work hybrid has become a big question to many people in recent years.
 Hybrid working has become quite popular and is on the rise.
-It is also often used as an interim solution to keep the COVID risk low and master the back to work challenges.
-Some growing companies even offer it when they have hired more people than they have office space.
+It is also often used as an interim solution for childcare, for recovery from illness, and master the back to work challenges.
+Some growing companies even offer it when hiring more people than they have office space.
 This post explains what it means, and breaks down what you need to think about when going into the hybrid work environment.

 Disclosure: Sponsored post.